clemsonciti/palmetto-documentation/docs/faq/common.md

 ## I bought storage on Palmetto; how do I check how much of it I am currently using?

 When you buy Palmetto storage, this storage is automatically backed up every day, and the storage space that you have bought is used to store the back-up snapshots.
-IT is very important that your owned storage is less than 90% full, otherwise backups won't work.
+It is very important that your owned storage is less than 90% full, otherwise backups won't work.
 To check how much space you are using on your bought storage, you can run the script called `checkzfs` from the login node.
 Let's say I bought 8 Tb of storage, and it's called `mydata`.
 To check it, I run

 ~~~
 checkzfs mydata